Kostecki/printer-notifier/README.md

 # printer-notifier
-Notify my forgetful selft when the printer has been on for too long
+Notify my forgetful self when the printer has been on for too long

+Script -> Unifi OS -> Printer